- As the global population increases, rising standards of living increase the demand for housing, infrastructure, and other basic goods.

 But while resources and skilled labor are in short supply, the global population is increasing (to nearly 10 billion people by 2050), and poverty is declining in developing countries.
 In 1990, less than a quarter of the world’s population earned enough to be defined as middle class.
 Today, nearly half do, and every day, 400,000 more people join the global middle class.

 Rising living standards should be celebrated, but consider how consumption impacts design, engineering, building, and manufacturing.
 Every year, more people desire, demand, and need things like cell phones, cars, food, and housing.

 According to research firm Statista, as the global population grows and urbanizes, the construction industry will need to build an average of 13,000 buildings in major cities every day through the year 2050.
 And that’s a fraction of the trillions of dollars the world will need to invest in building new infrastructure, but the world is not static.
 Its existing infrastructure needs constant refurbishing and refreshing.
 Things like buildings, bridges, and refrigerators need to be constructed and manufactured to stand the test of time rather than contribute to landfills at an alarming rate.

 Construction generates nearly a third of global waste, and that volume is expected to double by 2025.
-And while the manufacturing process is increasingly efficient, the supply chain is surprisingly wasteful.
-Roughly 70 percent of the spare parts manufactured today aren’t even used.
+And while manufacturing processes are increasingly efficient, the supply chain is surprisingly wasteful.
+Roughly 70% of the spare parts manufactured today aren’t even used.
 In the pursuit of more, people waste warehouse space, materials, and money.